 For your vehicle to be considered a car for tax purposes, it can’t be able to transport more than 1 tonne, or more than 8 passengers excluding the driver.

-You also need to own or lease the car.
-If you’re using a relative’s vehicle through a private arrangement, you can still claim running expenses as if the car belongs to you.
+You’ll need to own or lease the car, to be eligible for a tax deduction.
+If you’re using a relative’s vehicle through a private arrangement, you can still claim running expenses as if the car belongs to you (using the actual costs method only though).

 Other vehicles